petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

    ![Display each menu in a Menu Display widget in the footer.](./creating-navigation-menus/images/11.png)

 Now Clarity's header and footer uses navigation menus to show its lists.
-The SHOP menu contains categories with no display pages, so the categories remain hidden for now.
-These are populated in the [Commerce Architect](../../commerce-architect.md) course.
+The SHOP menu is populated in the [Commerce Architect](../../commerce-architect.md) course.

 ![Clarity's master page uses navigation menus heavily.](./creating-navigation-menus/images/12.png)